usharesoft/appcenter-docs/apis/en/source/pages/dto-objects/BlueprintDeploymentAws.rst

 BlueprintDeploymentAws
 ======================

-Provides the information required to deploy a blueprint template to the Amazon Web Services (AWS) environment.
+Provides the information required to deploy a blueprint to the Amazon Web Services (AWS) environment.

 Attributes
 ~~~~~~~~~~